mindkin/hourfleet/docs/index.md

 There is a lot to learn about Hourfleet, so lets dive in:
+**How Hourfleet Works**
+* [Hourfleet 101](howitworks.html).
+The basics of Hourfleet car sharing works?
+* [The Hourfleet carkit](carkit.html).
+All you need to know about this in-car device - compatibility, customization, installation and cellular network setup

+**Setting up your tenancy**
+* [Planning](youprovide.html).
+The things that your business needs to get sorted before your car sharing business can operate properly
+* [Your marketing website](yoursite.html).
+The integration between your marketing site and your Hourfleet tenancy
+* [Configuring your tenancy](youconfigure.html).
+There is lots to customize.
+Here is what you can configure to make your car sharing network unique
 * [What You Gonna Get](inthebox.html) - Lists the assets that are provided for you when you signup for an Hourfleet license.
-* [What You Need To Sort Out](youprovide.html) - There are some things that your business needs to get sorted before your car sharing business can operate properly
-* [What You Can Configure](youconfigure.html) - There is lots to customize, here is what you can configure to make it your own car sharing network
-* [How Things Work](howitworks.html) - Want to be more familiar with how Hourfleet car sharing works?
-* [The Hourfleet carkit](carkit.html) - All you need to know - compatibility, customization, installation and cellular network setup
 * [Notifications](notifications.html) - Manage your email and SMS notification content

 ## What's New?